 Three transmission chip detector lights, marked CHIP LOCATION, MAIN, INTMED, and TAIL, are located on a chip location panel on the cockpit console (figures 1-17 and 1-18).
 The lights provide a visual indication of metallic chips detected in the main, intermediate, or tail gear boxes.
-An additional chip detector sensor added to the MGB emergency sump monitors the system after the primary main gear box chip detector system has been rendered inoperative.
+An additional chip detector sensor monitors the system in the main gear box emergency sump.
 The added chip detector uses the same chip detector light, electrical power source, and protective circuit breaker as the MAIN (primary) chip detector.
 A caution panel light, marked CHIP DETECTED, illuminates simultaneously with any one of the three lights on the cockpit console.
 The system operates on current from the dc essential bus and is protected by circuit breakers, marked CHIP DET, MAIN, INTMED, and TAIL, located on the overhead dc circuit breaker panel.